Apprenticeship Funding, Incentives and Costs

 Funding

 The funding available for an apprenticeship will be dependent on the number of employees a business has and/or the age of the apprentice.
-Each apprenticeship has a total funding value in which the business may need to contribute towards.
+Each apprenticeship has a total funding value which the business may need to contribute towards.

 Please see the section relevant to your organisation below for further details.

-- 16 to 18 years old – This apprenticeship would be fully funded by the Government with no cost to the business.
+- 16 to 21 years old – This apprenticeship would be fully funded by the Government with no cost to the business.

 -